Search

 Boards need to have sufficient understanding of these concepts to ask the right questions, to provide meaningful guidance to executive teams and to interpret performance metrics.
 While non-cyber directors provide good general oversight, they simply lack the detailed expertise required to protect shareholder interests.

-The Target: One Cyber Director Per Board
+The Target: One Cyber Director per Board

 Our analysis sought to identify which boards have at least one director with cybersecurity as a specific domain of expertise in their backgrounds.
 This expertise could be gained as a technology executive at-large, CIO, CISO or through other relevant experience.